mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 **Cons:**
 - Increases complexity of the containers
-- Data will not persist container restarts
+- Data will not persist container restarts (ie. redeploy)
 - High effort for engineers to build and maintain
 - Less intuitive to users and engineers, we would need to report on cache/queue metrics to logs
 - Data could be processed out of order, causing newer updates to get lost